 Transform the simplest of salads with this Japanese-inspired Yuzu Miso Dressing!
 The bright, aromatic citrus flavor from yuzu and the unexpected savoriness from miso make the best combo.
 It's so good that you want to dress it over your salads all summer long.

-⅛tspkosher or sea salt (I use Diamond Crystal; use half for table salt)
+⅛tspkosher salt (Diamond Crystal; use half for table salt)

 ⅛tspfreshly ground black pepper